Applications are now closed for the Professional Diploma in Strategic Transformational Leadership in Healthcare

 - critique models of social, emotionally intelligent, and compassionate leadership to identify applications to healthcare

 - create alignment between overall health service strategy and implementation plans in participant-specific contexts that puts patient and service user outcomes at the heart of strategy implementation

-To be eligible to apply for this programme, you must:
+To be eligible for the programme, you must hold:

 - be an employee of the HSE, TUSLA, a Section 39 hospice, or a body which provides service on behalf of the HSE under Section 38 of the Health Act 2004

 - your leadership/management experience

 - your senior line manager’s supporting statement